• Home

 For competitive FPS players specifically, mouse shape still trumps every other consideration.
 A mouse with revolutionary technology built around a shape that does not fit your hand is useless.
 The Viper V4 Pro uses a symmetrical, ambidextrous form that works across a wide range of hand sizes and grip styles.
 Palm grip players with smaller hands may want to look elsewhere, something like the Razer Cobra HyperSpeed fits that niche better, but for the majority of claw and fingertip grip players, the shape is genuinely comfortable.

-After testing all three mice extensively in CS2, Fox noted that actual in-game stats did not shift noticeably between them.
+After testing all three mice extensively in CS2, actual in-game stats did not shift noticeably between them.
 Skill matters more than the mouse.
 But the Viper V4 Pro is the one that feels best doing it.

 The competitive mouse field right now